 The Unhealthiest Restaurant Cocktails in America

 Methodology: To identify the unhealthiest restaurant cocktails in the nation, we examined the drinks menu at eight popular restaurant chains: Olive Garden, Red Robin, Cheesecake Factory, TGI Friday's, Red Lobster, Chili's, Outback Steakhouse, and Applebee's.
 We considered cocktails with at least 60 grams of sugar.
-However, all but two cocktails on this list have at least 70 grams of sugar.
+However, all but one cocktail on this list have at least 70 grams of sugar.
 We also took saturated fat and sodium contents into consideration.
 We then ranked by calories to get our final list.
 We only included, at most, the top two unhealthiest cocktails from each restaurant.
 We excluded regional and limited-time-only drinks from this list, too.
 Though we looked at nine of the most popular restaurant chains, not all restaurants were ultimately included on this list because their drinks did not crack our top 8 worst.

 Outback Steakhouse's Huckleberry Hooch Moonshine Cocktail

 This cocktail combines Ole Smoky Blackberry Moonshine with muddled seasonal berries and a mixture of mango, orange, and pineapple juices.
 First off, that is a lot of sugar for only 180 calories.

 "To avoid unhealthy drinks, you'll mainly want to beware of sugar," says Banna.
 "These calories add up fast and are 'empty' calories that don't give you anything you need."

 Olive Garden Frozen Strawberry Margarita

 In order to avoid all the sugar and calories in these drinks, a smart move is to steer clear of anything with a boxed mix, says Stacy Davis, RD.